greg-raven/grus/_posts/2014-12-11-will-obamas-new-ag-reject-executive-amnesty.md

 - Letters
 tags:
 - amnesty
-- Representative Nancy Pelosi
+- Nancy Pelosi
-- Senator Barbara Boxer
+- Barbara Boxer
-- Senator Dianne Feinstein
+- Dianne Feinstein
 ---

 The Senate will soon have the opportunity to consider a replacement for Attorney General Eric Holder.
 Many Senators, on both sides of the aisle, have said that they oppose Pres.
 Obama taking executive action on immigration --- actions that Eric Holder helped draft.
 I urge you to oppose any nominee for Attorney General that doesn't reject Pres.
 Obama's executive actions on immigration.